Skip to content

 • Assign permissions: Group API permissions into roles

-• Assign to users: Grant API roles to users
+• Assign to users/groups: Grant API roles to users via groups.
+Users receive roles that are assigned to groups that they belong to.

 • Separate concerns: Use different role sets for different APIs